 Biscayne National Park consists of 95% water.
-The 5% which is dry land is mostly on islands which are inaccessible by car (they actually are the northern most of the Florida Keys).
-There is a small sliver of park which is on the mainland, which is the only place you can actually visit the park if you do not have a boat.
+The 5% which is dry land is mostly on islands which are inaccessible by car (they actually are the northernmost of the Florida Keys).
+There is a small sliver of the park which is on the mainland, which is the only place you can actually visit the park if you do not have a boat.

 However, even though the visitor’s center is easy to visit, the rest of the park is inaccessible without a boat, as it is mostly water.
 Also, there is currently no company with a concession to run boat tours in the park, so you would have to arrange transportation privately.

 Given its aquatic nature, it was also a challenging park to photograph.
 Ideally, I would have taken underwater shots, but it was possible given my normal travel camera setup.